 - To make the Biryani less spicy, simply reduce the red chili powder and garam masala by half.

-- For a dairy-free version substitute ghee with cooking oil and skip yogurt.
+- For a dairy-free version substitute ghee with cooking oil and skip the yogurt.

 - Deglaze the Instant Pot insert after caramelizing the onions.
 You can use 1 to 2 tablespoons of water to remove all the browning.
-That will avoid the dreaded BURN during pressure cooking cycle.
-Tip – Onions can be also caramelized in a non-stick pan ahead of time which will also make them crispy.
+That will avoid the dreaded BURN during the pressure cooking cycle.
+Tip - Onions can be either be caramelized in a non-stick pan ahead of time or air fried.

 - After the Biryani is done pressure cooking, gently fluff the top layer of the rice with a fork or silicone spatula.
 Take the inner pot out and allow it to cool on a hot plate before serving on plates.